verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 [.footer: **Attributes** `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/4-extended-block/index.js` ]

 ^
-- You can also add options and extra information in the sidepanel
+- You can also add options and extra information in the side panel
 - Import the InspectorControls, PanelBody, PanelRow from the wp.editor